The Pioneer of True Object Databases.

 Object database operations are programmed with RQL, which utilizes the same Object Oriented Programming (OOP) concepts as Java.

-RootDB is designed from the ground up to handle hierarchical and recursive data structures effortlessly.
+RootDB is designed from the ground up to support inheritance, hierarchies, recursion, and cycles in even the most complex data structures

-Unlike traditional databases, RootDB's architecture inherently supports nested and tree-like data models, making it an ideal choice for applications that require complex hierarchical object models.
+Unlike traditional databases, RootDB's architecture is specifically designed to support nested and tree-like data models, making it an ideal choice for applications requiring complex object networks or hierarchical object models.

 Programmers do not need to interact with the actual database schema (never needed), as everything in programming adheres to Object Oriented Programming (OOP) concepts.